CPUjoker303/netlify2.0/content/posts/11-best-outdoor-light-bulbs-for-cold-weather-november-2020.md

 ![Westinghouse Lighting PAR38 White Light](/uploads/westinghouse-lighting-par38-white-light.jpg "Westinghouse Lighting PAR38 White Light")

 Next is the Westinghouse Lighting PAR38 White Light review.
 The bulb is an 18 watt led bulb and provides amazing white light output with a 1350 lumen flux brightness.
 The appearance of the brightest led light is 3000K.
 The Westinghouse-led light comes with a fully protected, designed body, and dust and water cannot affect it.

 The lightweight bulb seems very durable, and the bulb can fit instantly in a holder, ceiling light fixture, etc.  It turns on very fast because it is technically manufactured with technology, and a strongly integrated circuit is installed.

 For outdoor purposes, the bulb can easily survive on rainy days.
 For cold winter nights, the PAR38 White Light is perfect for the protection of homes.
 The PAR38 bulb is made of china, and for indoor, the bulb is excellent.

 The bright light makes your indoor beautiful.
 Energy Savings is equal to Cost Savings and Westinghouse Lighting PAR38 bulb, cost-saving white light because it saves your energy.

+The Westinghouse energy saver comes with outstanding durability and quality.
+The perfect use of this bulb is for indoor use but for outdoor; you can also buy it.
+In the cold winter season, this bulb can be used for outdoor use because it is the best outdoor light bulb for cold weather.

 #### Specifications